Sally McLaren Jungian Analyst and Psychoanalytic Psychotherapist

 2025 - 'English Landscape: an archetypal perspective on the ex-boarder'

-I contributed a chapter to a new book 'The Un-Making of Them: Clinical Reflections on Boarding School Syndrome', edited by Nick Duffell and published by Routledge in April 2025.
+I have contributed a chapter to a new book 'The Un-Making of Them: Clinical Reflections on Boarding School Syndrome', edited by Nick Duffell and published by Routledge in April 2025.

 The editor introduces my chapter as:

-‘…a fascinatingly detailed case study of Jungian psychoanalysis with one ex-boarder patient…….
+…a fascinatingly detailed case study of Jungian psychoanalysis with one ex-boarder patient…….
 Not an ex-boarder herself, McLaren allows her patient to get under her skin; over time, she creatively allows the deep-seated issues to emerge and reveal themselves.
 The therapy appears haunted by the shadowy presence of a fox.
 This wily, secretive survivor is featured in many English myths and legends, rooted in landscape; here he becomes a totem animal for the ex-boarder ‘strategic survival personality’.
 After much hunting for her patient’s fox, McLaren finds her way, inspired by Donald Kalsched: ‘In trauma work ... we must learn to speak a soulful language, because it is uniquely the human soul that is threatened with annihilation by early trauma in a child’s life.’

-My paper is largely a demonstration of my analytic attitude and of the crucial role this plays in bringing to light the deeply hidden issues as they begin to emerge within the analytic relationship.
+My paper is largely a demonstration of my 'analytic attitude' and of the crucial role this plays in bringing to light the deeply hidden issues as they begin to emerge within the analytic relationship.
 I make particular reference to the work of Jungian analysts Gus Cwik and Donald Kalsched. ‘

 References